 However a much more powerful effect of the refuge occurs when the resistance allele is recessive.
 In that case the refuges provide a reservoir of susceptible individuals that help ensure that most R alleles are present in susceptible RS heterozygotes, rather than resistant RR homozygotes.
 As we saw above, when the R allele is rare, $q^2$ is extremely small so there will be very few RR insects that are able to survive in the Bt treated crops.
-Most of the insects will be killed by the Bt toxin so very few adults will emerge from the Bt crop.
 The pest density in refuge is expected to be much higher than in the Bt crop.
 Almost all of the insects that survive to reproduce will be SS individuals from the refuge.
-As long as the two populations are well mixed, any surviving RR individuals are likely to mate with the much more common SS individuals, producing offspring that are RS heterozygotes.
-Those offspring will be killed by the high dose of Bt.
-In principle the evolution of resistance can be delayed indefinitely if there is a sufficient refuge to keep the S allele in the population and ensure that most R alleles are found in the heterozygotes.
+As long as the two populations are well mixed, any surviving RR individuals are likely to mate with the much more common SS individuals, producing RS heterozygotes that are killed by the high dose of Bt.

-3.7 Apply this theory to real crops:
+11.7 Apply this to the field:

 The promise of the high dose + refuge approach has led the US regulatory agencies to mandate that farmers who plant Bt cotton maintain a certain percentage of non-Bt cotton as a refuge to ensure population of susceptible insects.
 The required refuge percentage is currently set at 5% of the total area, if the refuges are embedded within Bt cotton fields.
 Will that high dose/refuge approach be effective in preventing the evolution of resistance in populations of the pink bollworm?
-That depends on if the resistance allele starts out sufficiently rare and on the amount of refuge that is needed.

 What is the initial frequency of resistant insects?
 Researchers in Arizona monitored fields for the frequency of R alleles for several years following the introduction of Bt cotton.
 They collected pink bollworms from various fields and raised them in the lab on diets with 10 ppm Bt toxin.
 Only RR genotypes can survive on that concentration of Bt.
-From the frequency of survivors $(q^2)$ they could then calculate the frequency of the R allele (q).
+From the frequency of survivors ( $q^2$ ) they could then calculate the frequency of the R allele (q).
 They found some variation in frequency from year to year, but during seven years of monitoring the frequency of resistance in natural populations of bollworms averaged q = 0.004 (Tabashnik 2005).